jiaaro/jiaaro/_posts/2014-01-16-safari-web-content-cpu-ram.md

 Anyway hope this helps some poor person with this problem :)

-**edit**: I've just discovered that if you hover over the “Safari Web Content” item in Activity Monitor, the hover text will show the url of the page being rendered!
+**edit:** I've just discovered that if you hover over the “Safari Web Content” item in Activity Monitor, the hover text will show the url of the page being rendered!

-**edit 2**: The trick mentioned in the previous edit is nice, but doesn't work on the Safari Web Content process that hangs, only the ones spawned for browser tabs.
+**edit 2:** The trick mentioned in the previous edit is nice, but doesn't work on the Safari Web Content process that hangs, only the ones spawned for browser tabs.
 Doh!

-**edit 3**: OSX 10.10 Yosemite has [greatly improved Activity Monitor's reporting](http://arstechnica.com/apple/2014/10/os-x-10-10/24/) of Safari processes
+**edit 3:** OSX 10.10 Yosemite has [greatly improved Activity Monitor's reporting](http://arstechnica.com/apple/2014/10/os-x-10-10/24/) of Safari processes